saved per person, per week

 savings in rework costs

 Granite Construction is a heavy civil general contractor with a deep history of building American transportation systems.
-Their Highway 99 Realignment project is a roadway restructuring that started in late 2015 and will continue until early 2019.
-Located in the Fresno, CA metropolitan area, the $150 million project requires Granite to move several miles of Highway 99 about 80 feet away from adjacent Union Pacific railroad tracks, relocate multiple local streets and utilities, and remove and replace three bridges—all in order to provide the corridor needed for the proposed California High Speed Rail alignment.
+Located in the Fresno, CA metropolitan area, the $150 million Highway 99 Realignment project required Granite to move several miles of highway from adjacent Union Pacific railroad tracks, relocate multiple local streets and utilities, and remove and replace three bridges.

-On the Highway 99 Realignment project, Caltrans’ contract required that Granite provide mobile devices (tablet computers) for the field staff, which Caltrans is piloting with inspectors and engineers in the field.
-Granite took this one step further by providing them with PlanGrid licenses to use on the tablets to improve communication and collaboration on the project.
+On the Highway 99 Realignment project, Caltrans required that Granite provide mobile devices for the field.
+Granite chose PlanGrid to help improve communication and collaboration on the project.

-The rollout of PlanGrid across Caltrans, Granite, and the subcontractors on Highway 99 dramatically sped up the process of sharing project information.
-As Randy Lucchesi, Lead Project Engineer at Granite, explained: “Our supervisors can sit with an inspector in the field and know that we’re looking at the right information needed to resolve the problem now.
-It’s not: ‘you’re working off an old plan sheet, I need to run into the office to verify,’ or, ‘we need that RFI that was responded to three weeks ago, but I don’t have it with me.’
+Implementing PlanGrid across Caltrans, Granite, and the subcontractors on Highway 99 dramatically sped up the process of sharing project information.
+Randy Lucchesi, Lead Project Engineer at Granite, explained, “Our supervisors can sit with an inspector in the field and know that we’re looking at the right information needed to resolve the problem now.
+It’s not, ‘you’re working off an old plan sheet, I need to run into the office to verify,’ or, ‘we need that RFI that was responded to three weeks ago, but I don’t have it with me.’”

-The project also involves boundary encroachment for existing businesses and properties, which requires a lot of coordination between Granite and Caltrans.
-Caltrans used PlanGrid to share plans for the outside properties they needed to build on, so the field foremen and inspectors were able to compare drawings and determine if there were any conflicts.
+The project also involved boundary encroachment for existing businesses and properties, requiring coordination between Granite and Caltrans.
+Caltrans used PlanGrid to share plans for the outside properties they needed to build on, so the field foremen and inspectors were able to compare drawings and identify conflicts.

-Plan revisions often get lost during complex projects of this size and scope.
+Plan revisions often get lost during complex projects.
 On Highway 99, every plan revision was successfully and instantly shared with the field using PlanGrid.
-The app notified the entire project team when and where their plans had changed, and allowed users to easily overlay and compare different sheet versions.
+The app notified the project team when and where their plans had changed and allowed users to easily overlay and compare different sheet versions.

-Coordination and keeping up with changes is critical on Highway 99, a project with several thousand drawings and a separate team for each day and night shift.
+Coordination and keeping up with changes were critical on Highway 99, a project with several thousand drawings and separate teams for day and night shifts.
 According to Lucchesi, “PlanGrid helped me catch what would have been a $30,000 to $40,000 mistake.
-I saw an area of the roadway that wasn’t graded properly, and when the foreman, who wasn’t using Plangrid, pulled out his paper plans, I quickly opened up PlanGrid to show him that there was a revision.
+I saw an area of the roadway that wasn’t graded properly, and when the foreman, who wasn’t using Plangrid, pulled out his paper plans, I quickly opened PlanGrid to show him that there was a revision.
 They were able to fix it before it became an issue.”
 He also said that the field team loved having instant access to the latest versions without unnecessary back and forth.
-Highway 99 is a complicated job, and PlanGrid made sure they never missed a beat.

 While Granite’s project managers and project engineers used PlanGrid to keep drawings and construction documents organized, the field was quick to adopt it for its mobility and ease of use.
 “It’s simple for people in the field to use, and plans download to your device so you’re not reliant on internet connectivity.
 Whether you’re working in a metropolitan area (like we are) or out in the middle of nowhere, it works,” Lucchesi says.
 Granite runs a PlanGrid training at least once per quarter on the Highway 99 project, either at the end of daily safety/production meetings, or by dedicating entire meetings to foreman-specific training.
 PlanGrid’s consulting team has also come to the site as needed to offer hands-on training and demos.

-Noting the value of PlanGrid on a personal level as the lead project engineer, Lucchesi explains, “We have more than 2,100 sheets for this project, and I’m easily saving at least a few hours a week by not having to go back and forth from the office.
+As the lead project engineer, Lucchesi saves hours a week by having the latest plans on his mobile device, “We have more than 2,100 sheets for this project, and I’m easily saving at least a few hours a week by not having to go back and forth from the office.
 I’m able to find the sheet I need in seconds.”

 Granite has seen huge gains in field productivity by using PlanGrid on dozens of other projects, including the Folsom Dam Spillway in Folsom, CA where the company saved as much as $500,000 in rework costs and an average of five hours per person per week.
 Granite continues to explore rolling out PlanGrid across projects in other regions across the country.